conekta/conekta-magento/README.md

 Magento Version Compatibility
 -----------------------------
 The plugin has been tested in Magento 1.7, 1.8, and 1.9.
 Support is not guaranteed for untested versions.
+This extension supports PHP version >= 5.6.9 and < 7.0.0
 Installation
 -----------